 Rotties are intelligent, high energy dogs and as such they need to be given lots of daily exercise and heaps of mental stimulation for them to be truly happy, well-rounded characters.
 They also need lots of space to move around being such large dogs.
-A minimum of 2 hours’ exercise a day is essential with as much time in a secure back garden as possible.
+A minimum of 2 hours exercise a day is essential with as much time romping around in a secure back garden as possible.

 A well trained Rottie can be let off the lead in a safe environment whether it's in a park or in the countryside because they never tend to stray too far away from their owners thanks to their total devotion to them.
-Most Rotties also love swimming so care has to be taken when walking near rivers, ponds or other watery environments, just in case a dog decides to jump in.
+Some Rotties also love swimming so care must be taken when walking near rivers, ponds or other watery environments, just in case a dog decides to jump in.

 If you get a Rottie puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.